Chart Color Schemes

 Population

-Population growth drivers in Mountain Creek are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mountain Creek are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mountain Creek's population is estimated at around 12,329 as of November 2025.
-This reflects an increase of 379 people (3.2%) since the Census in April 2021, which reported a population of 11,950 people.
-The change is inferred from the resident population of 12,310 estimated by AreaSearch following examination of the latest Estimated Resident Population data release by the ABS on June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,672 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Mountain Creek has demonstrated resilient growth patterns with a compound annual growth rate of 2.1%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Mountain Creek (Qld) statistical area (Lv2) is around 12,340.
+This reflects a growth of 390 people since the 2021 Census, which reported a population of 11,950.
+The increase was inferred from AreaSearch's estimation of the resident population at 12,310 following examination of ABS data up to June 2024 and validation of 16 new addresses post-Census date.
+This results in a population density ratio of 1,674 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade ending Dec 2021, Mountain Creek (Qld) demonstrated resilient growth patterns with a compound annual growth rate of 2.1%, outpacing its SA3 area.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in December 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in October 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the suburb's population expected to decline by 211 persons by April 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 234 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, demographic trends indicate a decline in overall population by 211 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group projected to increase by 234 people over this period.

 Frequently Asked Questions - Population